‘My greatest burden is also my greatest asset’

 An advocate for reform

-Through a variety of means, including his internship this summer with The Sentencing Project, Poulos is focused on changing our nation’s ‘mass incarceration’ approach to criminal justice policy generally and substance abuse specifically.
+Through a variety of means, including his internship with The Sentencing Project, Poulos is focused on changing our nation’s ‘mass incarceration’ approach to criminal justice policy generally and substance abuse specifically.
 He is pushing for reforms that emphasize early intervention to break the cycle of poverty and addiction.
 Poulos chairs a subcommittee for the City of Portland and its police force, which is exploring ways to divert eligible low-level offenders toward treatment and other resources and away from the criminal justice system.

 The proposal involves attempting to pull people out of the cycle of addiction and incarceration permanently, rather than simply removing them from society temporarily, only for them to return to the same situations and associated behaviors.
 The program is also designed to transform and transcend relationships between law enforcement and the communities they serve, as it would create non-adversarial and non-confrontational interactions between first responders and the people they would often otherwise be taking to jail.